ea3hmj/HMJTS/README.md

 ## Under construction

+## Description
+This is an antenna tracking system (software and hardware) designed for amateur use in Earth–Moon–Earth communication (EME), radioastronomy, amateur Deep Sky Network (DSN) and other Space Communication applications where accurate and high precision tracking are required.
+Proper use of the system requires electronics knowledge and some software skills.
+Thus, it is only recommended to users with previous experience with antenna tracking systems.
 ## Disclaimer
-This is a tracking systems designed for amateur use in Moonbounce, Radioastronomy and DSN.
-It requieres advanced skills of electronics and software, only recommended to users with previous experience with tracking systems.
+This software -including the source and the whole package- and hardware are distributed "as is" without any representation or warranty of any kind, either express or implied.

-Warning this software is distributed as is and I can not supply support.
-I write  it for myself and now I share it for other users that are asking about my tracking system.

-This source and the whole package comes without warranty.
-It may or may not harm your computer or cell phone.
-Please use with care.
-Any damage cannot be related back to the author.
-The source has been tested on a real environment and scanned for viruses and has passed all tests.
+Please note that I am not able to provide support for this antenna tracking system.
+I designed and wrote it for myself and I am willing to share it here for those asking about my tracking system.
+I do not guarantee the accuracy or completeness of the information and materials distributed here.
+The software source has been tested on a real environment and scanned for viruses and has passed all tests.

+I shall not be liable for any errors or omissions and shall not be responsible for any damages arising from the use of this antenna tracking system.
+I shall not be held responsible for any issues or problems that may arise from the use of it.
+By using any part of this antenna tracking system (software or hardware), you acknowledge and agree to the terms of this disclaimer.